Shopify/react-native-skia/docs/docs/animations/values.md

 ## Derived value

-This value is a value that is derived from other values.
+This value is a Skia Value that is derived from other Skia Values.
 It takes as its input one or more existing values and a function that will calculate the new value based on the input.
 The function will be evaluated every time the input value changes.

 ```tsx twoslash